huohuoren4/docs/python/pytest/how_to_guides/fixture.md

     ...
 ```

-and you may specify fixture usage at the test module level using pytestmark:
+and you may specify fixture usage at the test module level using `pytestmark`:

 ```python
 pytestmark = pytest.mark.usefixtures("cleandir")